-You may know that NordLocker is part of a larger family called NordSec, When you register an account at NordLocker, you become a part of the NordSec family, which also includes NordPass and NordVPN.
-In your account, you can manage your NordSec subscriptions, check the payments, and more.
-That’s why entering your credentials when you launch NordLocker serves as the first security layer for your files.
+You may know that NordLocker is part of a larger family called NordSec.
+When you create a NordLocker account, you become a part of the NordSec family, which also includes NordPass and NordVPN.
+In your account, you can manage your NordSec subscriptions, check payments, and more.
+Entering your credentials when you launch NordLocker is the first layer of security for your files.

-Then, you will enter your master password.
-It's more than just another security level.
+Next comes your master password, providing you with more than just another layer of security.
 Your master password is part of the encryption process.
 While we could send you a new account password, your master password is yours, and yours alone.
 It’s secret, non-sharable, and can only be restored with your recovery key.

 Why is everything in lockers?

 A locker is our way of ensuring a smooth working experience.
 It’s an encrypted folder where you can work the same way you always do.
 A locker adds a security layer, but your workflow remains similar to what you’re used to.

 There are two types of lockers: the ones on your PC/Mac, which are designed to encrypt your files and let you keep them anywhere you like (on other devices, a flash drive, an email, etc.), and those in the NordLocker cloud, which allow you to store encrypted data in the cloud and sync it between computers.

 You can create as many lockers as you want and organize them however you like.